 Tour the Brattleboro Museum & Art Center

 Housed in a converted rail station, Brattleboro Museum and Art Center is a non-collecting contemporary art museum, meaning rather than permanent pieces on display, the museum is always featuring new artists and showcasing their work.
-This means that every time you visit, you are going to find modern, culturally relevant work by current artists on display.

 The Brattleboro Museum and Art Center is always hosting interesting events, too; check in with their event calendar to see what you might find while you’re in town!